All About Computer and Information Systems Managers

 - Assign and review the work of systems analysts, programmers, and other computer-related workers.

-What Every Computer & Information Systems Manager Should Know
+What a Computer & Information Systems Manager Should Know

-These are the skills Computer and Information Systems Managers say are the most useful in their careers:
+When polled, Computer and Information Systems Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.